haideralp/Cloud/README.md

 1. Multi-AZs - Different availability zones within regions, so it cannot
 2. Multi-Regions - Using multiple regions in case availability zones are not able to recover.
 3. Multi - Cloud deployment - Use of multiple cloud deployment to ensure operations are not compromised.
+4. Hybrid - Use of Localhost and public cloud.
+(Data security - Home office).

 ## Amazon S3 Set Up - Client Method